Jwink3101/dfb/CLI_help.md

   -n, --dry-run         Do not execute any changes
   -i, --interactive     Display planned actions and prompt to continue or stop --shell-script DEST or -
-                        Rather than call rclone from within 'dfb restore-file', instead generate a shell script at DEST or - that will perform the same actions.
+                        Rather than call rclone from within 'dfb restore- file', instead generate a shell script at DEST or - that will perform the same actions.
 This is useful to verify behavior and modify as needed.
 Note that this may not be perfect but should be close.
 Can specify "-" to print script

 ```